bateskevin/PSAtlas/docs/Students.md

 As long as you save your code in the ISE, you will be able to pick up right where you left.

-## Clear the lesson
+## Clear the Guide

-You feel like you need a new start to a specific lesson?
-Exit the lesson and use the following code to clear it up and you'll be able to have a new start:
+You feel like you need a new start to a specific Guide?
+Exit the Guide and use the following code to clear it up and you'll be able to have a new start:

 ```
-Clear-PWSHSchoolLesson -Lesson Variable_Datatypes
+Clear-AtlasGuide -on Variable_Datatypes
 ```

 ## That's it

 That's it folks!
-You can now use PWSHSchool!
+You can now use PSAtlas!
 Have fun learning!